kethavath-sanju/Sorting_Visualizer-master/README.md

 Contributing
 Feel free to fork the repository and submit pull requests for any improvements or additional features.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any inquiries, please contact your-email@example.com.
+For any inquiries, please contact kethavathsanju931@gmail.com